jocko981/simple-react-quiz/README.md

 Simple single page quiz app with questions about React with implementation of useReducer.
+Can be switched to context but I let it be with useReducer implementation.
 Also, for the questions that are used in this quiz, there is a simple hardcoded JSON data in data folder with the questions data.

 # Getting Started with Create React App